platformsh/platformsh-docs/docs/src/development/cli/_index.md

 ```

 Replace `<PROJECT_ID>` with the ID of your project.
-You can find that in the management console or by running `platform projects` to list all accessible projects.
+You can find that in the Console or by running `platform projects` to list all accessible projects.

 ### Choose between the CLI and Git commands